Leigh Ann Martin and Emily Minton2

 Trying to reach high closet rods can be dangerous.
 Use height-adjustable closet rods to keep your clothes within reach.
-If you must use a step stool, use one that has a bar to hold on to, or, use a "reacher" or "grabber" device instead to extend the reach of your arm.
+If you must use a step stool, use one that has a bar to hold on to.
 Never use a chair as a step stool.
-You can find examples of assistive devices online.
+If you need to extend your reach, use an assistive device such as a “reacher” or a grabber.

 Unless you have perfect vision, wear your glasses when moving around the house.

 Small numbers on telephones can be difficult to read.
 If you are disoriented from a fall, it can be especially hard to see the numbers.
 Purchase a telephone with a large number keypad and keep at least one phone at a low level for easy reach if you do fall.
 Also, keep a list of emergency numbers by the phone printed in large font.
+If you use a cell phone, create emergency contacts that can be autodialed easily.

 Dim lighting in your house can be dangerous.
 Increase the wattage of your light bulbs to brighten your rooms and allow you to easily see obstacles in your path.
 It is also a good idea to install overhead lights and night lights near walkways, stairs, and entrances.
 Keep a lamp next to your bedside for easy access to light during the evening.